sarmadiali98/ReLico/README.md

 - generated LF smoke-test directories such as `verifier-benchmarks/LF/_smoke/`
 - generated translator output directories such as `compiledLF/` or `CompiledLF/`

-The RMC jar must be downloaded separately following the instructions above and in `verifier-benchmarks/README.md`.
+The RMC jar must be downloaded separately as described above and in `verifier-benchmarks/README.md`.

 ## Common issues

 ### Docker is not installed

 Install Docker Desktop or another Docker-compatible runtime.
 On macOS, Docker Desktop or Colima can be used.

-With Colima, the standard Docker CLI commands still apply after starting the runtime:
+With Colima:

 ```bash
 colima start --runtime docker